ducklol2/quack_domains/README.md

    - Avahi
    - Docker containers via Docker compose, with labels like one of those above
  - A client that supports mDNS, which is... virtually all of them.
 I've tested on Ubuntu, macOS, iOS, and ChromeOS.
-    - Ubuntu quirk: out of the box, it ignores mDNS subdomains - `example.local` works, but `subdomain.example.local` does not. ([GitHub issue](https://github.com/ducklol2/quack_domains/issues/1))
+    - Ubuntu quirk: out of the box, it ignores mDNS subdomains - `example.local` works, but `subdomain.example.local` does not.
+See [instructions below](#fix-ubuntu--maybe-other-linux-clients) to fix this.

 ## Instructions